Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 Data protection is a business requirement

-Your customers plain and simple expect your technology solutions to work – all the time.
-Technology has advanced, as has the customer expectations for that technology and how a company uses technology to provide a superior customer experience.
+Your customers expect your technology solutions to work – all the time.
+Technology has advanced, as has customer expectations for that technology and how a company uses it to provide a superior customer experience.

 And data security for customers is no longer an afterthought.
 Customers have wised up to how data is collected, and want more say and control over their personal information anywhere they can get it.